damianobarbati/http-proxied/README.md

 ## Usage

-Start transparent proxy forwarding all requests on port.
+Start transparent proxy forwarding all requests on <port>:
 ```bash
 npx http-proxied [port]
 ```

 ## Docker example

-A typical Docker scenario, is having 2 services not bound on host port but internally listening on port 80.
+A typical Docker scenario is having different containers not bound on host port but:
-I want to reach them both from my host, how to solve?
+- you need containers to resolve/reach to each other
+- you need to resolve/reach containers from host
+- you need all of this with proper hostnames

 Create a test network:
 ```bash